Ekso Bionics Exoskeleton

 Is it for clinical use only?

-The Ekso skeleton is not easily portable, and therefore is not suitable for a home environment.
+The Ekso exoskeleton is not easily portable, and therefore is not suitable for a home environment.
 The equipment requires 2 trained therapists to fit and set it up to your rehabilitation needs.

 Am I able to buy one?

 The Ekso exoskeleton can be bought in the UK, but it is necessary to have an assessment and training session with a clinician in order to gain the most potential.
 The very nature of rehabilitation is that it is progressive and responsive to developments.
 The clinician will lead the programme in accordance with your outcome measures, tailoring the use of the Ekso exoskeleton access the optimum results and avoid the temptation to overdo things!

 What do those who have tried it say?